mattytrog/FUSEE_SUITE/README.md

 - If faulty charger or connection, this can be detected and shown (repeated reboots are counted and stored), if necessary, -control switched off.
 - Neopixel support added
 - 20s long-press for "blind" sans-LED UF2 bootloader access.

+#### ISSUES / FAQ

+- I flashed Part 1 - Nothing happened.
+No drive popped up.

+Disconnect from USB if connected, power off and back on again.
+If still nothing, you need to manually enter RESET.
+Either touch RESET pin to GND or touch SWDIO to GND while powering on.

+- I cannot drag and drop anything to my chip.
+Nothing happens when I press RESET.

+You have a virgin chip?
+This needs to be flashed initially with OpenOCD / Raspberry Pi / Other flasher.
+I can do this for price of postage.
+If you have a board that is or was working, do a quick check...
+If fitted to console, turn on while pressing VOL+.
+Is RCM triggered?
+Then you just need to enter UF2 mode.
+Refer to first question.
+If nothing, you have incredibly managed to corrupt Part 1.
+Treat as a virgin chip.
+Connect SWCLK and SWDIO and flash using OpenOCD.
+If you have USB port still fitted to board, try plugging into PC and double-pressing RESET.

 #### TODO: More indepth guide on flashing and usage